 The CCT grants serve specific objectives of keeping the children healthy and in school.
 A compliance verification system is in place and co-implemented with schools and health centers nationwide to monitor if the children are indeed attending school and taking up the necessary preventive health services.

-No, the two Pantawid Pamilya impact evaluations have shown that there are more working adult members of CCT households compared to non-beneficiaries, and that more of them are looking for additional work.
+• No, the two 4Ps impact evaluations have shown that there are more working adult members of CCT households compared to non-beneficiaries, and that more of them are looking for additional work.
 This is consistent with international evidence in other CCT programs that giving cash transfers does not reduce labor force participation of the poor.

-We should be conscious of the possible prejudice in thinking that the poor are poor because they are lazy to find and do actual work.
-The poor are undereducated (only 10% of Pantawid Pamilya adult members are high school graduates) that is why their level of productivity is low and they could not get good-paying, long-term jobs.
+• We should be conscious of the possible prejudice in thinking that the poor are poor because they are lazy to find and do actual work.
+Mostly, the poor are not able to go school (only 10% of 4Ps adult members are high school graduates), that is why their level of productivity is low and they could not get good-paying, long-term jobs.

-DSWD has already provided employment facilitation or livelihood grants to some 1.56 million Pantawid Pamilya beneficiaries and will continue to give such through the Sustainable Livelihood Program (SLP).
+• DSWD through SLP has already provided employment facilitation or livelihood grants to some 1.897 million (Dec.
+2019) 4Ps beneficiaries.

-Livelihood projects do not increase the human capital of the children, which is the main thrust of Pantawid Pamilya.
-That is why the program conditionalities revolve around enabling children of poor families to get more years of education and get all the basic preventive health services.
+• Livelihood projects do not increase the human capital of the children, which is the main thrust of 4Ps.
+That is why the program conditions revolve around enabling children of poor families to get more years of education and get all the basic preventive health services.

-Even if all members of the program receive livelihood assistance, it is no guarantee that it will get them out of poverty.
+• Even if all members of the program receive livelihood assistance, it is not guaranteed that it will get them out of poverty.
 Operating a business or livelihood regardless of size entails a lot of financial risks.
 Poor entrepreneurs are at a greater disadvantage in dealing with risk of business loss because they do not have much capital or savings in the first place.